ginstrom/paladin-novel/chapters/27_continent-reborn.md

 The future stretched ahead, bright with possibility and rich with hope.

 And in that future, the children would remember the lessons of the past, would guard the freedoms they had inherited, and would pass them on to their own children in turn.

-The cycle of oppression was broken.

-The age of freedom would endure.

-Forever.